phil3k3/philiplimbeck.dev/philiplimbeck/_pages/cv.md

 * Led the technical design and implementation of new features, such as enabling to trade crypto-assets
 * Implemented a security policy for the core of the trading product
 * Provided architectural guidance across all engineering teams
-* Supported the Chief Architect in various initiatives such as the transformation of the DevOps landscape

 _BUX BV, Amsterdam_